Working with Resource Files

 For information on adding resources to managed projects, please see Resources in Applications in the .NET Framework Developer's Guide.
 For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resources strings to properties, see Walkthrough: Localizing Windows Forms and Walkthrough: Using Resources for Localization with ASP.NET.

-Describes resource files and how they are used in Win32-based applications.
+Describes resource files and how they are used in Windows desktop applications.
 Also provides links to topics that describe how to use resource files.

 Describes symbols and provides information on using the Resource Symbols dialog box to manage symbols in your projects.